2. Vision

 3.1.6.2 Book design is not mere packaging — it is part of its content.

-3.1.8 His photographs do not capture a "moment"; they endure a "duration."
+3.1.8 His photographs endure a "duration."
 Temporality is inscribed in the very fabric of the image: grain and artifacts establish a stretch of contemplation.

 3.1.9 He regards print as a form of authorial voice: each mode of producing the image — from photographic paper to inkjet printing — sounds differently.